 3 Gender Diversity Change

 All faculty departments undergo a yearly process of expected and unexpected changes in FTE (full time equivalents).
-Expected changes occur through a mobility cascade in which actual average attrition, hiring and promotion rates are applied first to full professors, then to associate professors and finally to assistant professors.
+In this simulation, expected changes occur through a mobility cascade in which actual average attrition, hiring and promotion rates are applied first to full professors, then to associate professors and finally to assistant professors.
 Rates are applied to women first and then to men.
 The options for filling vacancies are selected by the user and described in Section 5.0.

 The following extended example is for Model 3 in which faculty hiring and promotion decisions are independent of one another.